FarmBot-Docs/farmbot-developers/v15/python/functions/messages.md

 # log(message_str, message_type="info", channels=None)

 Same as `send_message()`, but adds a log message directly to the API instead of through FarmBot OS over the message broker.
+The frontend will need to be refreshed to show this message in the browser.

 # toast(message_str, message_type="info")